-THE REC DATA SPECIFICATION

-Overview

 The Retail Energy Code (REC) Data Specification describes the Data Items and Market Messages that are used by energy industry parties to send and receive information.
 The Data Specification contains not only REC owned items but also messages and data items governed under the Balancing and Settlement Code (BSC), Distribution, Connection and Use of System Agreement (DCUSA) and Smart Energy Code (SEC).
 This page provides details on using the Data Specification.

 Contents

-- 1. Accessing the Data Specification
+1. Accessing the Data Specification

-- 2. Navigating the Data Specification in the Digital Navigator
+2. Navigating the Data Specification in the Digital Navigator

-- 2.1 Data Specification Dashboard
+2.1 Data Specification Dashboard

-- 2.1.1 Dashboard Overview
+2.1.1 Dashboard Overview

-- 2.2 Data Specification Detailed Search
+2.2 Data Specification Detailed Search

 2.2.1 Detailed Search Overview

 2.2.2 Market Messages

 2.2.3 A Flow Structure

 2.2.4 Scenario Variant

-2.2.5 Data Items
+2.2.5 D vata Items

-- 3. Downloadable HTML, Access, and SQL Database files
+3. Downloadable HTML, Access, and SQL Database files

-- 4. Changes
+4. Changes

-- 5. Some Common Questions
+5. Some Common Questions

-- 6. Distribution List
+6. Distribution List

-- 7. Additional information
+7. Additional information

 1. Accessing the Data Specification

 The REC Data Specification is available to view within the Energy Market Architecture Repository (EMAR) Digital Navigator, which can be accessed through the REC Portal by following the directions below:

 Firstly, click on the link here that will automatically direct you to the REC Portal home page.

 Then, select the Digital REC and EMAR button through the REC Portal dashboard, you will then be navigated to a new landing page.

 On the landing page select the Digital Navigator button.

 By clicking on the Digital Navigator, you will automatically be re-directed to its home page.

 Please note, registration within the REC Portal is not required to access the Digital Navigator, Data Specification and Codes Schedules.
-However, pre-registration is required should parties wish to access the IBM Jazz dashboard (required to ensure the correct level of access is provided to parties) 2.
-Navigating the Data Specification in the Digital Navigator The Digital Navigator home page will display two rows as shown below, where you are given an option to select between the Code Schedules and Data Specification as well as the Dashboard and Detailed Search.
+However, pre-registration is required should parties wish to access the IBM Jazz dashboard (required to ensure the correct level of access is provided to parties)

+2. Navigating the Data Specification in the Digital Navigator

+The Digital Navigator homepage is as shown below, it will automatically default to the Schedules dashboard, to access the Data Specification dashboard you simply need to select 'Data Specification' on the top panel.
 Note: Your selected option will turn into a darker green.

-2.1 Data Specification Dashboard 2.1.1 Dashboard overview The Data Specification dashboard contains six different categories: Data Specification Catalogue: This contains the Full REC Data Specification in two different formats - Access and HTML.
-Here, you will be able to view all the different
+2.1 Data Specification Dashboard

+2.1.1 Dashboard overview

+The Data Specification dashboard contains six different categories:

+Data Specification Catalogue: This contains the Full REC Data Specification in three different formats - SQL, Access, and HTML.
+Here, you will be able to view the full catalogues for the different Market Messages, Scenario Variants and Data Items.
+Note: It is advised should you only wish to view certain aspects to use the Detailed Search Function to search the above.
+(Shown in subsequent steps)

-Market Messages, Scenario Variants and Data Items.
-Note: It is advised to use the Detailed Search Function to search the above.
-(Shown in subsequent steps) Data Specification Documents: In this category you will be able to locate multiple documents that outline specific rules and information related to the Data Specification build.
+Data Specification Documents: In this category you will be able to locate multiple documents that outline specific rules and information related to the Data Specification build.
 This includes documents such as Technical Specifications, Rules for various API's and, how addresses should be populated.

 Data Access Matrices: This defines what type of data different categories of organisation have access to.
-For more guidance, click here Meter Product Data Table: This details gas Meter and Converter attributes.
-You can find more information here Guidance Documents: The Legacy DTC additional information exists as it contains useful additional legacy DTC information for the creation of new flows.
+For more guidance, click here

+Meter Product Data Table: This details gas Meter and Converter attributes.
+You can find more information here

+Guidance Documents: The Legacy DTC additional information exists as it contains useful additional legacy DTC information for the creation of new flows.